 Revenue from contracts with customers is recognised when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
-The Company has generally concluded that it is the principal in its revenue arrangements because it typically controls the goods before transferring them to the customer.
+The Company is principal in its revenue arrangements because it typically controls the goods before transferring them to the customer.
 The revenue is recognized net of amounts collected on behalf of third parties.